-During her first-six pupillage she assisted in a number of homicide trials as well as a serious sexual offences and kidnapping trial, involving vulnerable witnesses.
-She assisted in drafting various submissions and appeals against sentence.
+Lady-Gené joined Chambers after successfully completing her pupillage in chambers.
+During her pupillage she assisted in a number of homicide trials as well as a serious sexual offences and kidnapping trial, drafting submissions on the law, sentencing and procedure.

-Prior to coming to the Bar, Lady-Gené gained experience in international criminal law as an intern at the Extraordinary Chambers in the Courts of Cambodia (The Khmer Rouge Tribunal), as part of the team of defence for Mr Yim Tith in Case 004.
+Prior to coming to the Bar, Lady-Gené gained experience in international criminal law working at the Extraordinary Chambers in the Courts of Cambodia (The Khmer Rouge Tribunal).

-Her other experience includes policy, international and comparative research and immigration case work.
+Other experience includes policy, international and comparative research and immigration case work.
+Lady-Gené is fluent in German and French.

 - Bar Professional Training Course, City, University of London